DomMinnich/VS-Notes/README.md

 ## Known Issues

-- **No Multi-File Support**: Currently, each note is created as an individual `.txt` file.
+- **No Multi-File Support**: Currently, each note is created as an individual `.txt` or `.md` file.
 Future updates may include support for other file types.
 - **Cross-System Compatibility**: Notes are stored in the global storage location of VS Code, meaning they're specific to the VS Code environment and not synced across different machines automatically.

 If you encounter any bugs or have feature requests, feel free to report them via the GitHub Issues page

 ## Release Notes

+### 2.0.0

+- **Pinned Notes** and a dedicated collapsible panel for them.
+- **Color-coded** pinned notes in green, with normal icons for regular notes.
+- **Collapsible Note Sections** with fun icon switching every few seconds.
+- **Quick Templates**: Create notes pre-populated with certain content (e.g., TODO list, meeting notes, code snippet).
+- **Markdown Preview**: Just create a .md file.
+VS Code handles the rest.
+- **Global Search**: Search across all .txt and .md notes at once.

 ### 1.0.0